Azure/onboarding-guidance/SQLDB/create-server-and-import-database.md

 * To complete this module you will need to:
     * Download the reference dataabase [WorldWide-Importers-Standard.bacpac](https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Standard.bacpac)
-    * Create a Storeage account and a container in blob storage a    * Upload the reference database to the container in blob storage
+    * Create a Storeage account and a container in blob storage
+    * Upload the reference database to the container in blob storage

 # Estimated time to complete this module:
 Self-guided (10 minutes approx)